XiangXu/Programming-Daily-Learning/Java/Data Structure Algorithm/Algorithm/Search/3_Jump_Search.md

 ### Time Complexity

 The while loop in the above C++ code executes n/m times because the loop counter increments by m times in every iteration.
-Since the optimal value o**f m= √n , thus, n/m=√n resulting in a time complexity of O(√n)**.
+Since the optimal value of **m= √n, thus, n/m=√n resulting in a time complexity of O(√n)**.

 ### Space Complexity